kadena-io/pact-5/docs/builtins/fold-db.md

 ## fold-db
-Use `fold-db` to select rows from a table using a predicate `QRY` with both key and value, and then accumulate the results of the query using a `CONSUMER` function.
+Use `fold-db` to select rows from a table `TABLE` using a predicate `QRY` with both key and value, and then accumulate the results of the query using a `CONSUMER` function.
 The output is sorted by the ordering of keys.

 ### Basic syntax

 To select rows from a table, apply a predicate, and accumulate the results using a consumer function, use the following syntax:

-fold-db *table* *qry* *consumer*
+`(fold-db TABLE QRT CONSUMER)`

 ### Arguments